Fan who shared viral on-stage moment with Gwen Stefani travels from Florida for Walk of Fame ceremony

 "About 3 years ago when things were hard in my life I prayed to God everyday that I could get a chance to use my gift that God gave me and make a difference in some way in this world," she said in an Instagram post with the video.
 "Last night this little guy was the answer to my prayers"

 Stefani's star is next to the one husband and county music star Blake Shelton received earlier this year.
-Shelton, entertainment executive Irving Azoff and former record executive Jimmy Iovine are scheduled to speak at Stefani's ceremony.
+Shelton, entertainment executive Irving Azoff and former record executive Jimmy Iovine spoke at Stefani's ceremony.

+Shelton spoke about the time nearly 10 years ago when he first met Stefani.

+"She wasn't like any other famous person I had ever met before," Shelton said.
+"She drove herself to work in a black minivan with carseats in it.

 The 54-year-old three-time Grammy winner was born in Fullerton and raised in Anaheim.
 She graduated from Loara High School in 1987 and attended Fullerton College and California State University Fullerton before committing to pursuit of a career in music.